juremaj/track2p/docs/gui.md

 However, the user can assess the quality of cell tracking and activity by inspecting cell outlines or by closely examining fluorescence traces.
 Subsequently, adjustments can be made to the status of a cell within track_ops.vector_curation through the interface.

-- `State of ROI`: informs the user of the cell status stored in track_ops.npy
+- State of ROI: informs the user of the cell status stored in track_ops.npy
 - ✅: is used to set the cell state to 0 in track_ops.vector_curation
 - ❌: is used to set the cell state to 1 in track_ops.vector_curation
 - `Apply curation`: is used to apply the evaluation made by the user.
 When the user clicks on this button, all cells with a status of 0 will be **white**, while those with a status of 1 will be **colored**.

 ## Raster plot

+After activating the GUI through python -m track2p the user should navigate to the 'Visualization' tab on the top of the window and select 'Generate raster plot' from the dropdown menu.
+This will open a pop-up window that will allow the user to set the path to track2p folder and to set several parameters.The pop-up window is structured like a form and instructions are provided next to each parameter to be entered.

+IMAGE

+The user can use !![highlight]PCA (Principal Component Analysis) and t-SNE (t-distributed Stochastic Neighbor Embedding) techniques to reduce data dimensionality and visualize cell clusters in a more intuitive way.
+In addition, it can classify cells according to their activity for a specific day, which makes it possible to analyze variations in cell activity from day to day.